rednafi/rednafi.com/content/javascript/periodic_readme_updates_with_gh_actions.md

     - GitHub
 ---

-I recently gave my [blog][blog] a fresh new look and decided it was time to spruce up my GitHub [profile's][gh-profile] landing page as well.
-GitHub has a [special][gh-readme] way of treating the `README.md` file of your <your-username> repo, displaying its content as the landing page for your profile.
+I recently gave my [blog] a fresh new look and decided it was time to spruce up my GitHub [profile]'s landing page as well.
+GitHub has a [special] way of treating the `README.md` file of your <your-username> repo, displaying its content as the landing page for your profile.
 My goal was to showcase a brief introduction about myself and my work, along with a list of the five most recent articles on my blog.
 Additionally, I wanted to ensure that the article list stayed up to date.

-There are plenty of fancy GitHub Action workflows like [this][blog-workflow] one that allows you to add your site's URL to the CI file and it'll periodically fetch the most recent content from the source and update the readme file.
+There are plenty of fancy GitHub Action [workflows] that allow you to add your site's URL to the CI file and it'll periodically fetch the most recent content from the source and update the readme file.
 However, I wanted to make a simpler version of it from scratch which can be extended for periodically updating any markdown file in any repo, just not the profile readme.
 So, here's the plan:

 * A custom GitHub Action workflow will periodically run a nodejs script.
 * The script will then:
-    * Grab the XML [index][index] of this blog that you're reading.
+    * Grab the XML [index] of this blog that you're reading.
     * Parse the XML content and extract the URLs and publication dates of 5 most recent articles.
     * Update the associated markdown table with the extracted content on the profile's `README.md` file.
-* Finally, the workflow will commit the changes and push them to the [profile][gh-profile-repo] repo.
-You can see the final outcome [here][gh-profile].
+* Finally, the workflow will commit the changes and push them to the [profile repo].
+You can see the final outcome [here][profile repo].

 Here's the script that performs the above steps: